Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 It seems that a lot of these metrics are duplicated on the Trade screen as well.

+## `id`

+There is an array defined in many structures called `id` with the keys `id` and `type`.
+This seems to be used so that structures can reference each other (for example, assign pops to a regiment).

 # Macro Game State Data